chopndolphy/BitChess/README.md

     - Game
     - UserInterface
     - Make ResourceManager not static (owned by Renderer2D)
-- Implement the rest of the game logic
-    - Draws
-        - Stalemate
-        - Threefold repetition
-        - 50 consecutive moves without a capture or pawn push
-        - Dead position
 - Second framebuffer for more robust mouse-picking
 - Custom window decorations
 - Start state